 The Washington Post interviewed one disillusioned Uber driver:

 “I thought 80 percent of the fares was a very good deal, but in reality Uber was making more money than I was,” said [Demek] Dagnachew, 49, who quit the job last month.
 “I had to pay taxes, gas, mileage and for car maintenance and repairs.
 I was spending time and making $3 per hour.”

-For comparison, taxi drivers and chauffeurs earn $25,200, or $12.12 an hour, on average, according to 2013 Bureau of Labor Statistics numbers.
-The top 10 percent of taxi drivers averaged $36,850, or $17.72 an hour.
+For comparison, taxi drivers and chauffeurs in 2015 earned an average salary of $27,050, or $13 an hour, according to Bureau of Labor Statistics numbers.
+The top 10 percent of taxi drivers had an average pay of $37,970, or $18.25 an hour.

 Uber serves the most markets and keeps adding more.
-It owns several operations, including limousine and taxi services, besides UberX, the fast-growing lower-cost service that lets drivers use their own smaller cars to transport riders.
+It owns several operations, including limousine and taxi services, in addition to UberX, the fast-growing lower-cost service that lets drivers use their own smaller cars to transport riders.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.